 The nice thing with using a 4.9mm drill bit is that you can get a really clean flush look.

 What I really enjoy is putting some effort in and making the LED look like it was fitted in the factory.

 There are plenty of installs where I have taken the instrument cluster apart to fit the LED behind the glass (clear plastic for the pedantic reader).

 Here is a Subaru Impreza instrument cluster which is on the bench displayed as if in exploded view:

 It’s the sort of job I prefer doing in my own garage rather than on the road as it can be a fiddly process.
 I have an air compressor which is great for blasting any dust out of the way.

 Some cars even give you the perfect location to for an LED.
 Take this S13 Nissan Silvia for example:

-Whilst Blue looks cool it can be annoying if you have an immobiliser LED blinding you when you pull over to take a nap on a long journey.
+Whilst Blue looks cool it can be annoying if you have an immobiliser LED blinding you.
 I certainly would not recommend one for a camper van.
 You really don’t want that flashing if you stay in te vehicle when not driving!